iitis/CumulantsUpdates.jl/README.md

 # Performance analysis

-To analyse the computional time of moments and cumulants updates vs a naive recalculation that uses `Cumulants.jl`, we supply the executable script `comptimes.jl`.
+To analyse the computational time of moments and cumulants updates vs a naive recalculation that uses `Cumulants.jl`, we supply the executable script `comptimes.jl`.
-This script returns to a .jld file computional times, given folowing parameters:
+This script returns to a .jld file computational times, given following parameters:
 * `-m (Int)`: cumulant's order, by default `m = 4`,
 * `-n (vararg Int)`: numbers of marginal variables, by default `m = 30`,
-* `-t (Int)`: number of realistations of random variable, by defalut `t = 2500000`,
+* `-t (Int)`: number of realisations of random variable, by default `t = 2500000`,
-* `-u (vararg Int)`: number of realistations of update, by defalut `u = 25000, 30000, 35000, 40000`,
+* `-u (vararg Int)`: number of realisations of update, by default `u = 25000, 30000, 35000, 40000`,
-* `-b (Int)`: blocks size, by defalt `b = 3`.
+* `-b (Int)`: blocks size, by default `b = 3`.
 All comparisons performed by this script use one core.

-To analyse the computional time of cumulants updates for diferent block sizes `1 < b =< Int(sqrt(n))`, we supply the executable script `comptimesblocks.jl`.
+To analyse the computational time of cumulants updates for different block sizes `1 < b =< Int(sqrt(n))`, we supply the executable script `comptimesblocks.jl`.
-This script returns to a .jld file computional times, given folowing parameters:
+This script returns to a .jld file computational times, given following parameters:
 * `-m (Int)`: cumulant's order, by default `m = 4`,
 * `-n (Int)`: numbers of marginal variables, by default `m = 48`,
-* `-u (vararg Int)`: number of realistations of the update, by defalut `u = 20000, 40000`.
+* `-u (vararg Int)`: number of realisations of the update, by default `u = 20000, 40000`.

-Computional times and parameters are saved in the .jld file in /res directory.
+Computational times and parameters are saved in the .jld file in /res directory.
 All comparisons performed by this script use one core.